Ancient Maya cuisine: Ethnohistoric and paleoethnobotanical evidence for plant staples

 Once nixtamalized, maize was typically ground up on a metate and prepared in a number of ways.
 Tortillas, cooked on a comal and used to wrap other foods (meat, beans, etc.), were common and are perhaps the best-known pre-Columbian Mesoamerican food.
 Tamales consist of corn dough, often containing a filling, that is wrapped in a corn husk and steam-cooked.

 Both atole and pozole were liquid-based gruel-like dishes that were made by mixing ground maize (hominy) with water, with atole being denser and used as a drinking source and pozole having complete big grains of maize incorporated into a turkey broth.
+Nursing mothers also used maize as a weaning gruel for their children.
 Though these dishes could be consumed plain, other ingredients were added to diversify flavor, including chili peppers, cacao, wild onions and salt.

 Along with maize and beans, both domestic and wild, squash was relied on, as is evident from the remains at Joya de Cerén, El Salvador.

 An alternative view is that manioc cassava was the easily grown staple crop of the ancient Maya and that maize was revered because it was prestigious and harder to grow.
 This proposal was based on the inability of maize to meet the nutritional needs of densely populated Maya areas.
 Manioc can meet those needs.
 Because tuberous manioc rarely survives in the archaeological record, evidence for this view has been lacking, although recent finds in volcanic ash at the southern Maya site of Joya de Cerén in El Salvador may be such evidence.